 "Being from eastern Iowa, to have close friendships with classmates from Pakistan, India, and South Africa is not something you’re always exposed to.
 That’s been great, just on a personal basis."

 You just returned from the International Business Seminar in China.
 What did you do?

 We learned from a ton of great companies in China, like Intel and Lenovo.
 It was interesting to see both sides of a growing company that has some challenges and to learn from professionals who are seasoned in doing business in China.
 It was a once-in-a-lifetime experience to spend 10 days in Beijing and Shanghai with my classmates, to learn from company visits, and culturally to have some great experiences.
 It was a great way to bring us all together.

 How has your role changed at Transamerica since starting the EMBA program?

 If I were able to pick my own leadership development path, this would have been the job and division I would have selected for myself.
-I'm working with our product development team on our retirement business, or record keeping business.
-I'm helping to lead the way on new products, pricing methodologies, and new ways we can engage with our customers for our retirement planning and record-keeping business.
+I'm working with our product development team on our retirement planning and record-keeping business.
+I'm helping to lead the way on new products, pricing methodologies, and new ways we can engage with our customers.

 How has Tippie helped you lead the product development team?